2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Approximately half of HER2-positive breast cancers also express hormone receptors (HR).
 However, chemotherapy in combination with anti-HER2 therapy is generally the treatment of choice and hormonal therapy as a secondary choice, irrespective of HR status.
 Since chemotherapy has several adverse side effects, researchers are looking for ways to decrease its use by identifying biomarkers that can predict which patients will benefit, and those that will benefit from alternative strategies.
-Recent evidence has indicated that HR, HER2 protein, and the signaling pathway activated by CDK4/6 kinases largely cooperate to facilitate tumor growth—this suggests that CDK4/6 kinase inhibitors may be an effective chemotherapy-free alternative.
-Dr. Biganzoli and her colleagues have identified a unique pattern of gene expression (gene signature) called RBsig that measures the activity of the CDK4/6 pathway.
-In laboratory models, they have shown that tumors with RBsig “high” status are relatively resistant to CDK4/6 inhibitors and have better response to chemotherapy whereas, RBsig “low” status predicts a better response to CDK4/6 inhibitors and a poor response to chemotherapy.
-In collaboration with the International Breast Cancer Study Group, Dr. Biganzoli is leveraging tissue collected from participants in the TOUCH trial (NCT03644186) to correlate RBsig status and treatment response.
+Recent evidence has indicated that hormone receptor, HER2 protein, and the signaling pathway activated by CDK4/6 kinases largely cooperate to facilitate tumor growth—this suggests that CDK4/6 kinase inhibitors may be an effective chemotherapy-free alternative.
+Dr. Biganzoli and her colleagues have identified unique patterns of gene expression called gene signatures which may predict sensitivity to estrogen therapy plus chemotherapy or CDK4/6 inhibitors in patients with estrogen receptor-positive/HER2-positive (triple-positive) breast cancer.
+In collaboration with the International Breast Cancer Study Group, Dr. Biganzoli is leveraging tissue collected from participants in the TOUCH trial (NCT03644186) to correlate gene signatures with treatment response.
 The results of her studies will inform treatment decisions for patients with HR-positive/HER2-positive breast cancer and ultimately improve outcomes for these patients.

 What’s Next